malach-it/developers.boruta/docs/intro.md

 boruta is composed of an __authorization server__, an __administration interface__, an __identity provider__ and an experimental __gateway__ for gathering all API security related needs for a serivce composed of one or more backends.
 It enables to have Single Sign On and identity federation capabilities following the OAuth 2.0 framework.

 <div class="centered"><img src="/assets/images/components.png" /></div>

+## Open core / Application layer architecture

+boruta is splited into an open core and an application layer giving from one side the authorization business logic and the other the exposition and authentication topics to provide a standalone server.
+This core is open source and avalilable as an [Elixir package on hex.pm](https://hex.pm/packages/boruta).

 ## Why another authorization provider?